Skip to content

 fn main() {

-// bio is automatically wrapped in maybe::some()
+// bio is automatically wrapped in Maybe::new()

-let user = User {
+let user = User{

 name: "Alice",

-bio: "Software engineer"
+bio: "Software engineer",

 }